MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/bitstransfer/Set-BitsTransfer.md

 ### -NotifyCmdLine
 Specifies a program to run after the job finishes or encounters an error.
-The program runs in the current context.
+The program runs in the context of the user who runs this cmdlet.

 Specify the program name and any parameters as an array of strings.